 This shelf in Hatter's Classics is stocked with books attempting to analyze fairy tales.
 Feel free to print out a copy of this for reference.
 Browse through the titles.
 Look for them at your local library or bookstore.
-For information concerning price, availability, and if desired, a convenient purchase, follow any of the linked titles, a service of Eldrbarry's Story Telling Page in association with Amazon.com Books.
+Counsellors and Therapists are increasingly finding the value of stories in bringing healing and change in people's lives.

 - Touch Magic: Fantasy, Faerie and Folklore in the Literature of Childhood by Jane Yolen